zikula/core/src/docs/Core-2.0/Blocks.md

 ======

  - Block classnames should be suffixed by `Block` and located in the `ModuleRoot/Block/` directory.
- - Block classes must implement Zikula\Core\BlockControllerInterface.
+ - Block classes must implement Zikula\Core\BlockHandlerInterface.
- - Zikula\Core\Controller\AbstractBlockController is available if desired.
+ - Zikula\Core\AbstractBlockHandler is available if desired.
  - Blocks must register their PermissionSchema as part of the owning module's array (in composer.json)
  - The old "info" array of the block has been eliminated.
     - `module` is inferred from providing module.